Comparison Techniques for Competing Brownian Particles: Proofs of Theorems and

 Therefore, $L$ is nondecreasing on $[0, \tau_1]$.
 Next, $R$ is a reflection nonsingular $\CM$-matrix, so off-diagonal elements of $R$ (in particular, all elements of $[R]_{J^cJ}$) are nonpositive.
 From this and~\eqref{compar} it follows that

 So $Z$ is nonincreasing on $[0, \tau_1]$.
 We have the formula

-so $\tau_1$ is the first moment (no later than the time horizon $T$) when $Z$ ``new'' parts of the boundary, and the function $I$ increases.
+so $\tau_1$ is the first moment (no later than the time horizon $T$) when $Z$ hits ``new'' parts of the boundary, and the function $I$ increases.
 If this moment comes later than $T$, then we let $\tau_1 = T$.
 By definition of $\tau_1$, we have: $I(0) \subsetneq I(\tau_1)$.
 So the set-valued function $I$ is constant on $[0, \tau_1)$, but increases by a jump at $\tau_1$.
+Part (iii) follows from (ii) and the memoryless property. \end{proof}